Have your exercise plans fallen by the wayside? Whatever the reason, there are ways to pull yourself out of a workout rut and get back into a routine.

 4. Choose the right workout clothes

 Having the right shoes and other performance apparel can help keep you comfortable while you’re moving.
+For most workouts you’ll want something that fits well and keeps you cool.

 5. Track your fitness progress